benhenshaw/rhythm/doc/final.md

 # Introduction
 When setting out to develop a video game -- as with any software -- there are many choices one can make: platforms, languages, libraries, and more.
 It is very common in modern game development to use a 'game engine', such as Unity or Unreal, or any number of libraries.
 As these tools are available and accessible, many developers rely on them and do not build their games from scratch.
 I argue that this causes a subtle stagnation of the technologies that are used in game development, and of the design of the games themselves.
 Each library or engine will have its own strengths and weaknesses, and this imparts some friction on the development process.
 An engine developer can only account for so much, so a designer using an engine may find it difficult to design something new that pushes the boundaries of the medium.

 In this document, I describe the process of developing the technical components of a video game; the parts that one could call an 'engine'.
 These technical components are *not* intended to be generic and applicable to the design of any game.
-They are designed to support a specific game; one that roughly models the video games 'Rhythm Heaven' (2006) and 'WarioWare' (2003), both of which were released on the Nintendo Game Boy Advance.
+They are designed to support a specific game; one that roughly models the video games 'Rhythm Tengoku' (2006) and 'WarioWare' (2003), both of which were released on the Nintendo Game Boy Advance.
 These games feature mini-games, often use a small number of inputs, and have a humorous theme, represented in their graphics and mechanics.
 I chose these games as inspiration both because I enjoy them, and because they did not appear to require a large amount of complex technology as they do not use 3D graphics, have simulated physics, or rely on complex input systems, among other reasons.

 One might question the decision to build engine-level technology that is not designed to support many kinds of games.
 Firstly, I did not want to tackle the problem of developing a generic game engine, as I do not advocate their use; see Appendix A for more on this topic.
 Secondly, I think that generic solutions are not good solutions.
 I believe one always has a specific problem at hand and should design a solution that best solves that problem.
 In my opinion, a lot of poor quality software is built by combining a set of generic solutions to perform a specific task.
 Therefore, I want all of the code in the project to work together to directly solve the problems put forward by the design of the game.